Img Source - Lightboard.io

-Which shows that we cannot get angles of ±90 degrees (we assume this is a hardware limitation).
+This shows that we cannot get angles of ±90 degrees (we assume this is a hardware limitation).
 At the same time, the average angular error in the operating range was 12 degrees, which is still a rather bad result.

 Then we decided to build a linear regression model and test it on new data taken at the same waypoints and got the following results.

-Despite the difficulties encountered, in the end we managed to obtain an acceptable accuracy of 6 degrees and we can recommend the presented equipment for further use for indoor positioning.
+Despite the difficulties encountered, in the end, we managed to obtain an acceptable accuracy of 6 degrees and we can recommend the presented equipment for further use for indoor positioning.
 In the future, we plan to get a second angle (for this we will take another perpendicular linear antenna array: antenna elements with nomenclature 10, 9) and use both angles (azimuth and elevation) to calculate the XY coordinates.